chharvey/counterpoint/docs/reference/types.md

 ### Records
-Records are fixed-size unordered lists of keyed values.
+Records and Structs are fixed-size unordered lists of keyed values.
 Key–value pairs are called **properties**, where **keys** are keywords or identifiers, and **values** are expressions.
 The number of properties in a record is called its **count**.
 The count and types of record **entries** (the “slots” where values are stored) are fixed and known at compile-time.
 The order of entries is *not* significant: though records can be iterated over, the order in which this is done is implementation-dependent; thus authors should not rely on any particular iteration order.
 Records are heterogeneous, meaning they can be declared with different entry types.

+There are two kinds of records: value records and reference records.
+Value records are called **structs**.
+Only reference records may be mutable, in which case their entries may be reassigned, but only to values of the correct type.
-Record entries cannot be added or deleted, but if the record is mutable, they can be reassigned.
+The entries of reference records cannot be added or deleted.

 For example, given the record
 ```